 Species Range: Western Tiger Salamanders occupy a large region containing most of the Great Plains and Rocky Mountains and when combined with Eastern Tiger Salamanders are the most widely distributed salamander in North America.

 South Dakota Range: The exact range of this species is poorly understood in South Dakota.
 Generally, it is believed that this species occupies much of South Dakota west of the Missouri River.
-Additionally, it is present in the northeast corner of the state.
-Future studies should examine the boundaries between Eastern and Western Tiger Salamanders in the state.
+Additionally, it is present in the northeast and east-central regions of the state.
+Future studies should examine the boundaries between Eastern Tiger Salamanders and Western Tiger Salamanders in the state.

 South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.